Hervar77/infinity-doc/mkdocs/api/infinity.http.md

 Parameters:

 - url: `string`
-  >the URL to send the request to
+  >The URL to send the request to.

 Return type: [`infinity.http.stringArray`](#infinity.http.stringArray_interface)